Griffith Park Zoo

 Griffith Park Zoo, referred to today as the Old Los Angeles Zoo, is a city-owned former zoo now in ruins, located in Griffith Park in Los Angeles, California.
 The zoo opened in 1912, closed in 1966 with the opening of the Los Angeles Zoo, and now features animal enclosure ruins, picnic areas, and multiple hiking trails.

 History

 Los Angeles's first zoo, Eastlake Zoo in East Los Angeles, opened in 1885.
 Griffith Park Zoo opened with fifteen animals in 1912.
 It was built on the site of Griffith J. Griffith's defunct ostrich farm.
-In the mid 1920s, film producer William Nicholas Selig donated many animals from his studios, which he had previously attempted to convert into an animal theme park.
+In the mid-1920s, film producer William Nicholas Selig donated many animals from his studio, which he had previously attempted to convert into an animal theme park.

 Griffith Park Zoo was expanded by the Works Progress Administration in the 1930s.
 Most of the zoo's new enclosures were built in the caves-with-iron-bars style that was standard at the time.